Thorinair/ThoriTrack-VRCFT-For-Valve-Index/README.md

 **NOTE: This repository is still under heavy construction.
 Need to add tutorials and descriptions for assembly.**

+## Assembly Guide

+You can read the assembly guide here: [ThoriTrack - Assembly Guide](guide/README.md)

 ## Folders

 * `blend` - Contains source Blender files for the mount.